What do you do with rain barrels?

 What is the purpose of the overflow on the side of the barrel?

 In an average rain, the barrel will fill very quickly.
-The overflow allows a standard garden hose to be connected to the barrel to assist in draining the excess water away from the foundation of your property.
+The overflow hose is connected to the barrel to assist in draining the excess water away from the foundation of your property.
 You can also use the overflow to attach one barrel to flow into a second barrel.

 I just e-transferred $60 for a rain barrel this morning via my bank, TD Canada Trust.
 For some reason, it did not prompt me for any question/answer.
 Please let me know if there is any difficulty for my order.